It’s been a tough decade for journalists.

 A $20 billion industry

 In fact, many large media organizations have set up their own in-house branded content departments to increase their take by producing and publishing branded and sponsored material.
 (In those cases, content writers are usually a separate department from regular reporting staff.)
+However, brands from all industries are looking for journalists and professional writers with backgrounds that know how to produce journalism-quality content to help develop their marketing plans.

 Respect, Good Pay, Soft Deadlines